-15. China - U.S. Balance of Trade.
+- 15. China U.S. Balance of Trade.
 There is an ongoing debate between the U.S. and China regarding whether the Chinese yuan's value should be revalued upward.
-The cost of labor in a.
+The cost of labor in China is substantially lower than that in the U.S. - a.
 Would the U.S. balance of trade deficit in China be eliminated if the yuan was revalued upward by 20%?
 Or by 40%?
 Or by 80%?